German bus driver sacked for displaying 'I am German' sign | DW | 17.12.2019

 The situation is particularly embarrassing for the DVB because it has been actively seeking bus drivers abroad, as it is struggling to find enough Germans to fill the vacancies on its expanding network.

-The city council in Dresden recently declared a resolution declaring a "Nazi emergency," noting that "anti-democratic, anti-pluralist, misanthropic and right-wing-extremist attitudes and actions, including violence in Dresden, are occurring with increasing frequency."
+The city council in Dresden recently passed a resolution declaring a "Nazi emergency," noting that "anti-democratic, anti-pluralist, misanthropic and right-wing-extremist attitudes and actions, including violence in Dresden, are occurring with increasing frequency."

 DW sends out a selection of the day's news and features.
 Sign up to the newsletter here.